How to Become a Medical Social Worker

 Hover over any state to explore local income and job growth data.

-The average annual salary for medical social workers is $57,000 although the pay range can go as low as $26,710 and as high as $70,390 per year in some settings.
+The average annual salary for medical social workers is $57,000, although the pay can be lower than $26,710 or higher than $70,390 per year in some settings and based on geography and experience.
 Hospitals tend to pay more than nursing care facilities.
 Medical social workers in California, Washington, D.C. and New York earn higher salaries, though the cost of living in these regions may be higher as well.

 Job prospects for medical social workers are promising, especially for those with an interest in gerontology and elder care.
 As baby boomers age, medical social workers will be needed to formulate long-term care plans for patients, provide education and support for caregivers and meet the needs of older patients with chronic or terminal illnesses.